alexp/alexp.github.io/_posts/2013-09-10-how-it-thought-i-wanted-to-become-a-digital-nomad.md

+---
+  layout: post
-How I thought I wanted to become a 'digital nomad', when really I didn't.
+  title: How I thought I wanted to become a 'digital nomad', when really I didn't.

-OR

-The downsides of working as a so-called "digital nomad".
+---

 Around three months ago, the company I worked for got suddenly closed.
 The reasons for this,